These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting extraintestinal manifestations (joints, skin, eyes, fatigue)

-Why: Systemic manifestations are explicitly listed on the IBD DBQ and support higher ratings.
+Systemic manifestations are explicitly listed on the IBD DBQ and support higher ratings.
 Many veterans focus only on bowel symptoms and forget to mention UC-associated arthropathy, skin manifestations, or severe fatigue.

-Do this instead: Before the exam, prepare a written list of every symptom - bowel and non-bowel.
+Instead: Before the exam, prepare a written list of every symptom - bowel and non-bowel.
 Review the DBQ systemic manifestations checklist and confirm which apply to you.
 Mention them proactively during the history portion.

 Impact: Affects 60% and 100% rating tiers